cdcgi/user-service/doc/kios.md

 #### Validation
 - kios_name     : required and not empty
 - address       : required and not empty
-- branch_code   : required and not empty
+- branch_code   : required and not empty, owned by user login

 ### Scenario Test